samueltheshort/kirbylikegame/README.md

 X: Jump and navigate through the levels
 Use these controls strategically to overcome obstacles, defeat enemies, and progress through the levels.
 Installation and Setup

 To run the game locally, follow these steps:
+Copy and extract the dist.zip file
-Clone the repository to your local machine.
+Alternatively, clone the repository to your local machine.
 Navigate to the project directory in your terminal or command prompt.

 Install the required dependencies by running the following command: